UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/r/pubchem.md

 Scalfani, V. F.; Ralph, S. C. Alshaikh, A. A.; Bara, J. E. Programmatic Compilation of Chemical Data and Literature From PubChem Using Matlab.
 Chemical Engineering Education, 2020, 54, 230. <https://doi.org/10.18260/2-1-370.660-115508> and <https://github.com/vfscalfani/MATLAB-cheminformatics>)

+**Tutorial License**: This tutorial uses the knitr and imager R libraries, which are licensed as GPL-3 and LGPL-3, respectively.
+As a result, this tutorial is licesned as GPL-3: https://github.com/UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/blob/main/LICENSE_selected_R_tutorials

 ### Setup

 Importing the necessary libraries and setting up the base api: